top1944/duckuments/docs/atoms_80_fall2017_info/40_labs_and_hw/exercise_sequence.md

 However, we already gave you a copy of `image-ops-tester`, which you used in the previous step, so there is not much of a challenge.
 So...

-### `image-ops-tester-tester`
+### `image-ops-tester-tester` specification

 Write a program `image-ops-tester-tester` that tests whether a program conforms to the specification of a `image-ops-tester`.

+The `image-ops-tester-tester` program is called as follows:

     $ image-ops-tester-tester ![candidate image-ops-tester]

-This should return 0 if everything is ok, or different than 0 otherwise.
+This must return 0 if everything is ok, or different than 0 otherwise.

 #### Testing it works